QuantEcon/lecture-python-intro/lectures/linear_equations.md

-## A two good example
+## A two goods example

-In this section we discuss a simple two good example and solve it by
+In this section we discuss a simple two goods example and solve it by

 1. pencil and paper
 2. matrix algebra